Chemistry, PHD

 Career Opportunities

-Professionals with training achieved in pursuit of a graduate degree in chemistry or biochemistry have opportunities in five general areas: industry (research and development, quality control), academia (high school and higher education), government (research, policy), nonprofits (policy, public education) and entrepreneurship (consulting, startups).
-In addition to specialized technical skills, graduates possess high-demand skills like critical thinking, teamwork and collaboration, time management and many other vital skills.
+Professionals with knowledge achieved in pursuit of a graduate degree in chemistry have opportunities in five general areas: industry (research and development, quality control), academia (high school and higher education), government (research, policy), nonprofits (policy, public education), and entrepreneurship (consulting, startups).
+In addition to specialized technical skills, graduates have high-demand, vital skills in critical thinking, teamwork and collaboration, time management and many others.

-The American Chemical Society also provides helpful resources and a more exhaustive list of possible careers at https://www.acs.org/careers/chemical-sciences.html.
+The American Chemical Society provides helpful resources and a comprehensive list of possible careers at https://www.acs.org/careers/chemical-sciences.html.

 Program Contact Information